ianrose14/funkyproxy-go/README.md

 funkyproxy-go
 =============

-This is just a simple exercise for me to learn some Go.
+This is just a simple exercise for me to learn some Go.Some new text